sbkashif/gRASPA_job_tracker/README.md

 3. Run the job tracker:

 The recommended way to run the job tracker is in two steps.
-The first step prepares the batches and checks for any issues before submitting jobs.
-The second step will submit the jobs.
-The first step is a one-time operation and you can skip it if you are sure that the batches are already prepared.
+The first step prepares the batches and the second step deals with submitting the jobs.
+The first step is a one-time operation.
+Hence, you should run this step with --prepare-only option, make sure that the batches are prepared correctly, and then run the second step to submit the jobs which will run the scripts defined in the configuration file.

 ```bash
 graspa_job_tracker --config my_config.yaml --prepare-only